NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-BloodGlucose/Index.page.md

 - Record or update a patient's blood glucose levels

 #### Example for Continuous Glucose Monitoring
 A continuous or flash glucose monitor will have an Observation resource created for each individual reading.
-All readings can be retrieved by searching on the `Obsevation.subject` and `Obsevation.device`.
+All readings can be retrieved by searching on the `Observation.subject` and `Observation.device`.

 {{render:CGM}}